Quests Camp Thunderbird Florida

-Because of the physical and behavioral challenges associated with Down syndrome, autism, mental retardation, Cerebral Palsy and other developmental disabilities, children and adults aren't typically eligible to attend traditional camps.
-Camp Thunderbird is their chance to learn new skills and focus on the remarkable things they can do, while making new friends and unforgettable memories.
+The physical and behavioral challenges associated with Down syndrome, autism, Cerebral Palsy and other developmental disabilities often limit opportunities to relax, socialize and have fun.
+This is their chance to learn new skills and focus on the remarkable things they can do, while making new friends and unforgettable memories.

-Each summer, nearly 400 campers of all ages have the time of their lives participating in Camp Thunderbird's variety of fun activities.
-From camping, swimming, nature studies and arts & crafts, to canoeing, fishing, evening socials and sports & games, Camp Thunderbird offers the same adventures available at other camp programs - but in a fully-accessible environment tailored to meet the diverse needs of the campers.
+Each summer, nearly 400 camp guests 18 and over have the time of their lives participating in Camp Thunderbird's variety of fun activities.
+From camping, swimming, nature studies and arts & crafts, to canoeing, archery, evening socials and sports and games, Camp Thunderbird offers the same adventures available at other camp programs - but in a fully-accessible environment tailored to meet the diverse needs of the camp guests.

-Separated from their parents, many for the first time, campers of all ages begin to take on challenges that build their self-confidence and sense of independence.
+Separated from their parents, many for the first time, attendees begin to take on challenges that build their self-confidence and sense of independence.